endmon/Teaching-HEIGVD-RES-2018-Labo-03/README.md

 * ConfigManager : reads the files config.properties, messages, and victimes and gives us access to the data.
 * SmtpClient : used to connect a mockmock server and send the prank.

-We stock the project on a docker container to help with the implementation of the project on other computers, and the mockmock.jar server can be found in the docker !
+We store the project in a docker container to help with the implementation of the project on other computers, and the mockmock.jar server can be found in the docker !